rewgs/go-pathlib/README.md

 Like Python's `pathlib`, `go-pathlib` contains to base types: `Path` and `PurePath`.

-`PurePath` is the base type upon which all else rests. `PurePath`s provide purely computational operations _without I/O_.
+`PurePath` is the base type upon which all else rests. `PurePath` instances provide purely computational operations _without I/O_.

 `Path` types, also known as "concrete paths," contain embedded `PurePath` structs and provide I/O operations.